Bobingstern/MicroFlow/README.md

 # MicroFlow
-Export and run tensorflow models on arduino microcontrollers!
+Export and run TensorFlow models on Arduino microcontrollers!

+## Update Notes:
+Version 1.0.0-alpha is finally finished!
+Eventually I will make this library class based rather than C headers and methods so make sure to stay updated for that.

 ## Usage

 ### Installation
-Currently, this library is not available on the arduino library manager so go ahead and download the latest release at: https://github.com/Bobingstern/MicroFlow/releases and at it to your sketch folder
+Currently, this library is not available on the Arduino library manager so go ahead and download the latest release at: https://github.com/Bobingstern/MicroFlow/releases and at it to your sketch folder

 ### Training
 Train the model using tensorflow on whatever system you like.
 You can refer to the training examples for sin and XOR [here](https://github.com/Bobingstern/MicroFlow/blob/main/examples/Arduino_MicroFlow.ipynb)